 Read about the best things to do & see in Prague

 The city center is a common alternative for shopping in Prague Czech Republic.
 The core is packed with high street, exclusive and trendy stores.
-Painted puppets, hand-cut crystal, and bohemian jewels are the most commonly sold items.
+Painted puppets, hand-cut crystals, and bohemian jewels are the most commonly sold items.
 If fashion is of more concern to you, make sure to scope out the city’s shopping malls and markets.
 Just hop on the Prague metro and go shopping in the Czech capital city.

-Today, Prague Czech Republic is a vibrant city with a pulsating nightlife and a lot to see and do.
+Today, Prague Czech Republic is a vibrant city with pulsating nightlife and a lot to see and do.
 Add to that an enchanting historic atmosphere, a low cost of living, and superb beer, and you’ve got the recipe for a great vacation!